Everseat/docker-logentries/README.md

 You can pass the `--no-dockerEvents` flag if you do not want events to be published to Logentries.

+You can pass the `-r/--remove` flag follow by the attributes comma separated you don't want being send to the server: `-r id,image`

 The `-i/--statsinterval <STATSINTERVAL>` downsamples the logs sent to Logentries.
 It collects samples and averages them before sending to Logentries.

 If you don't use `-a` a default ``host=`uname -n` `` value will be added.